aravindbuddha/techumber-demos/README.md

 Copyrights
 ==========================

 All scripts are under MIT.
 So use it for free.
-It woulb be appriciate if you give us the cradentials.
+It woulb be appriciate if you give us the credit by showing our site link.